 This section provides some basic information about how to use cURL with HTTP.

-Performing an HTTP GET
+Perform an HTTP GET operation

 A HTTP GET operation is what browsers typically perform to download web pages and images whenever you go to a website.
 In the same manner, you can use cURL to issue an HTTP GET operation on a URL to get back the web page data.